computingfor/computingfor.github.io/src/content/syllabus.md

 - **Project 4: Interaction** - how do computers communicate and interoperate? (including using APIs to control and access computing services)

-- **Project 5: Machine Learning** - computing systems that learn from data
+- **Project 5: Security and Privacy** - security and privacy risks on the Internet, methods for protecting users and data

-- **Project 6: Generative AI** - how to generative AI tools work, and how should we use them?
+- **Project 6: Machine Learning and Generative AI** - computing systems that learn from data, how to generative AI tools work, and how should we use them?

 - **Project 7: Open Curiousity** - learn or do something interesting with something you are curious about.
 The topic for this project will be largely open and up to students to decide.